ignaciogallegossanchez/domodoc/USBSerial-Synology.md

 ```
 udevadm control --reload
+udevadm trigger
 ```

-And unpluging and pluging again the USB dongle.
+(or unplug and plug again the USB dongle).
 We should see that the symbolic link is correctly created:

 ```
 # ls -l /dev/zigbeedongle